 Which Is The Best?
 Hickory vs. Mesquite

-Both of them are good flavored hardwoods that can burn for a long time at a higher temperature.
+Both of them are well flavored hardwoods that can burn for a long time at a higher temperature.
 But when it comes down to an ultimate decision, hickory is the best out of the two.
-Hickory is the winner of the battle mostly because of its versatility more than its flavor.
+Hickory is the battle’s winner mostly because of its versatility more than its flavor.

 Hickory can be used with other woods to produce distinctive flavors.
-They can be paired up with any other wood and any type of food.
+They can be paired up with any other wood and any food.
 On the other hand, mesquite can’t be used with other common woods.
-Also, mesquite only suits best for duck, lamb, red meat brisket, and wild game, which are rare meats that are grilled.
+Also, mesquite best suits duck, lamb, red meat brisket, and wild game, which are rare meats that are grilled.

-Hickory is suitable for almost all kinds of meat like pork, red meats, and even vegetables and fruits.
+Hickory is suitable for almost all kinds of meat, like pork, red meats, and even vegetables and fruits.
 The intense flavor is common in both kinds of wood.
 But hickory is suitable for almost all kinds of BBQ foods.
-Hence, hickory is the best wood to have as fuel in your grills.
+Hence, hickory is the best wood to fuel your grills.